Srikanthshetty/terraform/README.md

  6. Resource Dependencies _ Interpolation
  7. Provision
  8. How to define variables in Terraform
- 9. Loops, Elementsm Ternary Operator
+ 9. Loops, and Ternary Operator
 10. States in Terraform Remote State Storage
 11. Modules
 12. Terraform Workspace